Dodge Caravan: First generation (1984–1990)

 Initially slated for introduction as a 1982 model, the Dodge Caravan was introduced alongside the Plymouth Voyager in November 1983 for the 1984 model year.

 Interior trim, controls, and instrumentation were borrowed from the Chrysler K platform, and with the lower floor made possible by the front-wheel-drive platform, the Caravan featured car-like ease of entry.
 Three trim levels were available: base, SE, and LE.
-The Caravan, along with the Plymouth Voyager, are considered to be the first mass-produced vehicles to have dedicated built-in cup holders.
+The Caravan and Voyager are considered to be the first mass-produced vehicles to have dedicated, built-in cup holders.

 Base models came equipped for five passengers in two rows of seating.
 The LE came with seven passengers standard in three rows of seating.
 The base van had two bucket seats with attached armrests and open floor space between them in the front and a three-person bench seat in the second row.
 The seven-passenger included two bucket seats with attached armrests and open floor space between them in the front, a two-person bench seat in the second row, and a three-person bench seat in the back row.
 The two bench seats in the rear were independently removable, and the large three-person bench could also be installed in the second-row location via a second set of attachment points on the van's floor, ordinarily hidden with snap-in plastic covers.
 This configuration allowed for conventional five-person seating with a sizable cargo area in the rear.
 The latching mechanisms for the benches were easy to operate, although removing and replacing the seats typically required two adults.
 A front low-back 60/40 split-bench, accommodating a third front passenger in the middle, was offered exclusively in the SE trim level for 1985, allowing for a maximum of eight passengers.
 This configuration was subsequently discontinued.
 The base model's curb weight was 2910 lb.